rust-lang/blog.rust-lang.org/posts/2021-02-11-const-generics-mvp-beta.md

 #### No complex generic expressions in const arguments

-Currently, const parameters may only be instantiated by const arguments of the current forms:
+Currently, const parameters may only be instantiated by const arguments of the following forms:

 - A standalone const parameter.
 - A literal (i.e. an integer, bool, or character).